drakkan/sftpgo/docs/defender.md

 The built-in `defender` allows you to configure an auto-blocking policy for SFTPGo and thus helps to prevent DoS (Denial of Service) and brute force password guessing.

-If enabled it will protect SFTP, FTP and WebDAV services and it will automatically block hosts (IP addresses) that continually fail to log in or attempt to connect.
+If enabled it will protect SFTP, HTTP, FTP and WebDAV services and it will automatically block hosts (IP addresses) that continually fail to log in or attempt to connect.

 You can configure a score for the following events: